MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 Do you have a previous Microsoft 365 or Azure Information Protection (AIP) subscription that expired and then replaced with a new subscription?
 If so, then the tenant ID has changed and the service data needs to be reset.
 See the instructions for resetting data in [Issue: Cryptographer error encountered](#issue-cryptographer-error-encountered).

-### Issue: “Sync is not available for this account.”
+### Issue: "Sync is not available for this account."

 If this error is encountered for an Azure Active Directory account, or if DISABLED_BY_ADMIN appears in *edge://sync-internals*, follow the steps in the next procedure sequentially until the problem is fixed.